 Let’s go over how to get more of those raving reviews!

 Google reviews are playing an ever more important role in telling the world that you’re a trustworthy business who provides a top quality product or service.

-In many cases, your Google reviews are going to be the first impression many customers have about you as they’re presented with a clear star rating to instantly judge your business.
+In many cases, your Google reviews are going to be the first impression potential customers have of you because Google search results present them automatically.